forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 ## NinjaTrader8 Download Module
 According to 'NinjaTrader8 - Historical Data - Load' module, users could choose the following items to download historical data:
-- Intervals: Tick / Minute / Day
+- Intervals: Tick / Minute / Day (NinjaTrader8 can generate longer intervals from shorter ones)
 - Tick Types: Ask / Bid / Last
 - Start Date & End Date
 Unfortunately, NinjaTrader8 does not set a coldown for a too long requesting period and sometimes hit the IB violations .